 They say the best ideas come to you in the shower, and well, this one literally did.
 I could not stop thinking about how to make a basket with one handle that wouldn’t tip over while being carried.
 And then it hit me, make two handles and put them together with leather.
 I had no clue how to do that but I do have a house full of Boy Scouts so surely someone would know to wrap the handle.

 So for the last week, I’ve been pulling out my machine to practice making all kinds of different baskets, but the harvest basket is my favorite.
 I’ve made so many that I’ve been giving to my gardening friends and still have a desire to make more.

 What if you want to make your own rope basket?

 You can totally do that…if you don’t mind becoming somewhat obsessed.
-I really appreciated this video and it’s well worth the small price.
+I really appreciated this video and it’s well worth the small price or you can sign up for a free 14 day account.
 That was my first step and that’s what I would recommend you do if you are new to rope basket making.

 Here are some other tips to help you out.

 1. Remember this is supposed to be fun.
 It will take a little time to get your hand placement just right for you to make the basket you want.
 Some of my beginning baskets have waves in them.
 It’s ok.

 2. If you are making an oval, make sure to keep the ends tight.
 Each time you go around the curve is an opportunity for the rope to loosen a little.
 My first oval looked like a dog bone by the time I was done with the foundation.

 3. Practice with natural colored thread.
 Don’t worry, you’ll still see your mistakes.
 They just won’t be as visible to everyone else.

 4. Go slow and pay attention.
 After doing a couple of baskets really good, I got too sure of myself and the next few had gaps and were uneven because I was going too fast.
 Don’t let the simplicity fool you.